lyubogeorgiev/JavaOOP/ReflectionAndAnnotations/README.md

 Reflection was used to determine if Fields, Getters, and Setters have the right modifiers.
 If they don't have the right access modifier, a message is printed to the console according to the requirements.

+Lab 04 - Create Annotations
+-

+Created annotation called Subject.
+Annotated it with @Target(ElementType.TYPE) to specify it can be used only on Class type.
+Also added another annotation @Retention(RetentionPolicy.RUNTIME) which indicates that the annotation we created will be available at Runtime.